 Enjoy a nice cold beer as you change into some dry clothes and recount the ride of your life with your friends and tour group.

-The Tully River is located at the foot of Mount Tyson, two hours south of Cairns, where it receives one of the highest annual rainfalls in Australia – a staggering 4200 mm (14 foot).
+The Tully River is located at the foot of Mount Tyson, one hour, fifty one minutes south of Cairns, where it receives one of the highest annual rainfalls in Australia – a staggering 4200 mm (14 foot).

 The Tully River descends from the Cairns Atherton Tablelands through stunning gorges.